StaiLee/Trivalia/README.md

 ## About

-"Trivalia is an e-commerce website built with Laravel.
+Trivalia is an e-commerce website built with Laravel.
 We are a team of professional photographers who travel the world to capture the most beautiful shots possible.
-We offer personalized photos and subscriptions to deliver an unforgettable experience!"
+We offer personalized photos and subscriptions to deliver an unforgettable experience !

+## Features

+- **Personalized Photos:** Receive custom-made photographs tailored to your preferences.
+- **Subscription Plans:** Choose from a variety of subscription options for an enhanced experience.
+- **Global Photography:** Explore the world through our curated collection of high-quality images.